lightning/bolts/12-offer-encoding.md

 so that the offer node can be stateless.
 This makes `offer_metadata` particularly useful, since it can contain an authentication cookie to validate the other fields.

+Because offer fields are copied into the invoice request (and then the invoice), they require distinct ranges.
+The range 1-79 is the normal range, with another billion for self-assigning experimental ranges.

 A signature is unnecessary, and makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no